astyrisk/pixinter/README.md

 - [ ] load is not working
 ### undo/redo
 - [x] undo not working for fill
+- [ ] shape after pen bug
+- [ ] fill redo draws a pixel of next shape
 ### Bug Fixes
 - [ ] sometimes a small rectangle adjacent to a rectangle getting redrawn would appear - can't reproduce. this causes the rectangles to behave weridly. #can't reproduce

+## Notes
+1. FF and its forks enforce context menu for shift, right click.  toggle the following to false on about:config to bypass it `dom.event.contextmenu.shift_suppresses_event`